Early years: fostering equality and respect from the start

 This session will bring together early childhood educators and primary prevention practitioners to discuss the prevention of gender-based violence and what this looks like in early years settings.

-Hosted by Karla McGrady (Special Advisor Aboriginal and Torres Strait Islander Strategy, Our Watch) the webinar features presentations, centering First Nations knowledge and perspectives on primary prevention in Early Childhood Education and Care (ECEC) settings.
-This will be followed by a panel discussion with educators as experts in early childhood education to discuss complexities and opportunities for primary prevention work in ECEC settings.
+Hosted by Karla McGrady (Special Advisor Aboriginal and Torres Strait Islander Strategy, Our Watch) the webinar features presentations, centering Aboriginal and Torres Strait Islander people’s knowledge and perspectives on primary prevention in early childhood education and care settings.
+There will be a panel discussion with educators as experts in early childhood education to discuss complexities and opportunities for primary prevention work in early childhood education and care settings.

 Accessibility and other requirements